Q.uality E.nergy D.esign

 Sangre de Cristo range near Tres Piedras NM

-I live and work in northern New Mexico and though I’m not an Indigenous person I value their wisdom.
+I live and work in northern New Mexico.
 I only design off-grid solar systems.
 I do not design grid-connected systems; there are plenty of companies who will happily do that for you โ€“ for-profit.
 And I do not, ever, incorporate or accommodate fossil-based power generation, so if you want this, please look elsewhere.
 The life-destroying fossil fuel industry will provide for you โ€“ to their immense profit.
 There is a better, liberating, life-affirming way.

 ๐Ÿ”†